md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Energy and utility systems.
 * Transportation systems.

-Protecting these systems is increasingly important for national resilience and economic stability.
+Protecting these systems is increasingly important for national resilience and economic stability [14, 17, 20, 21, 71].

-### Cybersecurity Capacity Building
+## Cybersecurity Capacity Building

-A strong cybersecurity ecosystem requires investment in people, institutions, and knowledge.
+A strong cybersecurity ecosystem requires investment in people, institutions, and knowledge [71, 72, 73].

 Important priorities include: